GH-ESD: Grounded Hypothesis-Driven Error Slice Discovery for Instance-Level Vision Tasks: Introduction

 \section{Introduction}

-Despite the impressive performance of deep vision models, their reliability in real-world applications remains a concern due to systematic failures on specific subsets of data, known as error slices~\citep{zhao2025hibug2}.
-These slices are characterized by coherent visual patterns that cause consistent mispredictions, revealing limitations in model robustness and generalization.
-Identifying and understanding these underperforming slices is crucial for building more trustworthy AI systems, particularly in high-stakes domains such as medical diagnosis~\citep{oakden2020hidden, seyyed2021underdiagnosis}, autonomous driving~\citep{blum2021fishyscapes}, and robotics~\citep{zhou2025code}.
+Despite the remarkable performance of modern deep vision models, their reliability remains challenged by systematic failures on semantically coherent subsets of data, commonly referred to as \textit{error slices}~\cite{zhao2025hibug2}.
+These slices expose structured weaknesses in model behavior and provide critical signals for robustness analysis and model refinement, particularly in high-stakes domains such as autonomous driving~\cite{blum2021fishyscapes} and robotics~\cite{zhou2025code}.
+Identifying such slices is essential for trustworthy model evaluation.

-However, many existing slice discovery methods are primarily designed for image-level tasks such as classification~\citep{ghosh2025ladder,gannamaneni2025detecting,guimard2025classifier,yenamandra2023facts,chen2023hibug,eyuboglu2022domino}.
-These approaches typically rely on clustering whole-image features~\citep{yenamandra2023facts}, using image-level metadata~\citep{chen2023hibug,gannamaneni2025detecting}, or applying Large Language Model (LLM) reasoning to get image attributes~\citep{ghosh2025ladder}.
-Consequently, they are less effective for complex, multi-instance tasks like object detection or segmentation, where errors are often tied to fine-grained, instance-level attributes and their contextual relationships , as shown in Figure~\ref{fig:introduction}.
-Such crucial details can be obscured or lost when using whole-image representations.

-Recent work has begun to address instance-level slice discovery~\citep{yan2025vislix, zhao2025hibug2}.
-One method~\citep{yan2025vislix} clusters embeddings from object patches and then uses an LLM to summarize the errors within each cluster.
-This bottom-up approach can be unreliable, as the initial visual clusters may lack a coherent semantic basis related to the errors.
-Another method~\citep{zhao2025hibug2}, uses a Vision-Language Model (VLM) to generate descriptive tags for each object instance, making the identification of coherent slices from large quantity of tag combinations difficult.
-The complex failure modes with compositional and relational concepts are not easily captured by local patch embeddings or represented by a conjunction of atomized tags, highlighting the need for a more direct reasoning with both grounding and context information.

-Progress in error slice discovery is further hindered by the absence of adequate benchmarks.
-Current benchmarks are often limited to image classification and rely on spurious correlations ~\cite{sagawa2020distributionally,zhang2023nico++} which fails to represent the complexity of errors in tasks like object detection, as shown in the left column of Figure ~\ref{fig:dataset_sample}.
-Consequently, there is no standardized way to evaluate a method's ability to find fine-grained, grounded error slices, making it difficult to quantitatively compare approaches and measure progress.

-To address these gaps, we propose SliceLens, a method for discovering error slices through a hypothesis-driven framework that integrates fine-grained, grounded visual reasoning.
-It directly formulates and tests hypotheses about complex failure modes as holistic natural language descriptions, bypassing the limitations of tag-based approaches.
-To enable standardized evaluation, we present FeSD (Fine-grained Slice Discovery), a comprehensive benchmark with expert-annotated ground-truth slices that embody the fine-grained and compositional challenges of real-world model failures.